PragmaWolf/pragma-rutranscript/README.md

-# pragma-rutranscript
+# pragma-rutranslit
-Transcription russians texts using all existing standards:
+Transliteration russians texts using all existing standards:
 - Scientific
 - ISO 9: 1995 (GOST 7.79-2000)
     - table A